csparanjape/tweet_emotion_recognition/README.md

 # tweet_emotion_recognition

-This project is inspired from Kaggle tutorial with the same name.
-It uses this [tweet dataset](https://github.com/dair-ai/emotion_dataset) to predict emotions expressed in a tweet by creating an training RNN.
+This project is inspired from Coursera tutorial with the same name.
+We use  [tweet dataset](https://github.com/dair-ai/emotion_dataset) to predict emotions expressed in a tweet by creating an training RNN.